Best Camera for Sports Photography: 12 Top Picks in 2024

 We often find ourselves on rough terrains, such as sports fields, cross tracks, or other terrains.
 The weather is sometimes not too good and of course, we don’t have a choice.

-That is why it is important that you choose a camera that can take a beating and is water and dust-resistant.
+That is why you must choose a camera that can take a beating and is water and dust-resistant.
 Professional bodies such as the Canon R3 and the Nikon Z8 are often very robust and dust-resistant.
 So you can go for years without worrying about these aspects.

 Lightweight & ergonomics